Public Education Program

 To help our citizens protect their families and their property during that period until help arrives, San Mateo Consolidated Fire Department (SMCFD) offers the following classes/courses:

 Community Emergency Response Team (CERT) core training is a dynamic and engaging eight (8) week course where participants can learn life-saving skills, preparedness and more.
 Each class is approximately two and a half (2.5) hours.
 Pre-registration is required.
+Participants in this 25-hour series of classes will learn basic emergency skills and how to work within neighborhood teams.

 Cardiovascular Pulmonary Resuscitation (CPR) is a critical life skill that can assist the average citizen to save someone's life.
 The SMCFD Office of Emergency Services offers classes to residents of (or individuals who work in) Belmont, Foster City and San Mateo.
 This course includes training on adult/child CPR, choking, and the use of an Automated External Defibrillator (AED).
 There is a class fee per person.